huzeyann/ncut_pytorch/docs/docs/tutorials/gradient_of_ncut.md

 ## With Nyström Approximation

 This example demonstrates how to compute gradients when using the Nyström approximation.
+For gradient-sensitive workloads in 3.0.0, enable `exact_gradient=True`.

 ```python
 from ncut_pytorch import Ncut